YuLiumt/ZettelKasten/Notebook/Numerical Relativity.md

 ## History

-- A major step forward occurred 2005, when three independent groups developed two different techniques, the generalised harmonic [[Gauge]] formalism and the socalled [[Moving Puncture]] method, to evolve vacuum spacetimes containing [[Black Hole]] without encountering numerical instabilities that mark the end of a numerical simulation.
+- A major step forward occurred 2005, when three independent groups developed two different techniques, the generalised harmonic [[NR - Gauge conditions]] formalism and the socalled [[Moving Puncture]] method, to evolve vacuum spacetimes containing [[Black Hole]] without encountering numerical instabilities that mark the end of a numerical simulation.

 ## Source